ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 ### DNS Scalability

-DNS is configured to elastically scale on demand.
+DNS is configured to scale horizontally.
 By design, it is unlikely that the DNS service will become overloaded.

 In the event this does occur, it would be likely due to an AWS capacity issue. **E.g:** Further instances can not be provisioned in the availability zones.
 In this case you should refer to AWS.

 ### DHCP Scalability

 The [High Availability](https://github.com/ministryofjustice/staff-device-dhcp-server#isc-kea-high-availability) design of Kea requires a fixed 2 server configuration.
-This means that Kea is not configured to elastically scale.
+This means that Kea is not configured to scale horizontally.

-Scaling up is achieved by editing the `cpu` and `memory` values in the terraform [aws_ecs_task_definition](/modules/dhcp/ecs_task_definition.tf), committing the changes and running the deployment pipeline to make the changes.
+Scaling up is achieved by editing the `cpu` and `memory` values in the Terraform [aws_ecs_task_definition](/modules/dhcp/ecs_task_definition.tf) and reapplying.

 ## Availability zone goes down